Msambere/chore-app-backend/README.md

    SPRING_HIBERNATE_DDL_AUTO=create-drop OR update
    ```

+### Getting Started

-3. Build the project:
+1. Build the project:
    ```
    Build - Build Project/Rebuild Project
    ```

-4. Run the application:
+2. Run the application:
    ```
    Play Button or ^R
    ```

-### Getting Started

 Once the application is running, you can interact with the API using HTTP requests.
 Here are some example endpoints:

 ```
 https://docs.google.com/document/d/1jNC8aHqeOFAqd8awg3LWDdijawY-Kyjb_RuqoFddtTw/edit?tab=t.0